 Meetings.
-The Audit Committee Committee shall meet as often as it determines is necessary, but not less frequently than quarterly each year four times per year.
-All meetings will be shall be subject to the Ralph M. Brown Act.
+The Audit Committee Shall meet as often as it determines is necessary, but not less frequently than quarterly each year four times per year.
+All meetings will be subject to the Ralph M. Brown Act.

 Minutes

 Minutes.
 The Audit Committee shall maintain mMinutes and other relevant documentation of all meetings held shall be prepared in accordance with applicable law and/or other applicable requirements.